remvn/blog/content/posts/writing-raw-sql-easier-with-pgx-and-sqlc-in-go/index.en.md

-writing raw query manually (try adding an upsert or [CTE](https://www.postgresql.org/docs/current/queries-with.html)), to the point you have to pull out the big gun... yes, you grab the database driver under the wrapper and start raw-dogging query, map the types manually and questioning yourself why you chose to use an ORM in the first place. {{< emoji "beat_shot"
+writing raw query manually (try adding an upsert or [CTE](https://www.postgresql.org/docs/current/queries-with.html)), to the point you have to pull out the big gun... yes, you grab the database driver under the wrapper and start writing raw query, map the types manually and questioning yourself why you chose to use an ORM in the first place. {{< emoji "beat_shot" >}}
->}}

 Another foot gun of `ORM` is that you generally can't control the `SQL query` they produce, they may do dumb things and write terrible queries.
 Here's a funny